monktastic/no-more-contempt/scratch/intros.md

+Looking at the state of the world, you could be forgiven for believing that there's an _evil global conspiracy_ pulling the strings from behind the scenes.
+In a sense, there is — but it's not the one that you're probably thinking of.

+---

 When we encounter darkness in the world, we feel morally licensed — obliged, even — to sprinkle in a little of our own.
 We are just giving them a taste of their own medicine or... something.

 ---